4awpawz/buster/README.md

 Major refactor -  includes but not limited to the following:

-* Introduces experimental ["safe mode"](#safe-mode) feature, resolves [`#6`](https://github.com/4awpawz/buster/issues/6)
+* Introduces experimental ["safe mode"](#safe-mode) feature, resolves [`#6`](https://github.com/4awpawz/buster/issues/6).

-* v0.1.6 breaks handling of backup files bug, fixes [`#5`](https://github.com/4awpawz/buster/issues/5)
+* v0.1.6 breaks handling of backup files bug, fixes [`#5`](https://github.com/4awpawz/buster/issues/5).

-* Removes hashed files from the manifest returned by glob during restore
+* Removes hashed files from the manifest returned by glob during restore.

-* Implements new resolution of destination paths
+* Implements new resolution of destination paths.

-* Removes the "file-exists" package from the project
+* Removes the "file-exists" package from the project.

-* Catching some async exceptions to prevent unresolved promise exceptions
+* Catching some async exceptions to prevent unresolved promise exceptions.

+* Configuration attempts to resolve from paramsConfig (i.e. passed via a script) first.

 * Updated README.md